 main branch of your local repository (for example,

-testbranch), use the following syntax to ensure it is pushed to the remote’s
+testbranch), use the following syntax push it to the remote’s

 $ git push heroku testbranch:main

-Applications that rely on Git submodules are supported, in addition to many other dependency resolution strategies.
+This method supports applications that rely on Git submodules, in addition to many other dependency resolution strategies.

 After you initiate a Heroku deploy with

-git push, you can detach from the resulting build process by pressing Ctrl + C. This does not cancel the build or the deploy.
-The build will continue in the background and will create a new release as soon as it completes.
+git push, you can detach from the resulting build process by pressing Ctrl + C. Detaching doesn’t cancel the build or the deploy.
+The build continues in the background and creates a new release as soon as it completes.

 heroku remote at roughly the same time.

-If this occurs, the different versions of your app will be deployed to Heroku in the order in which their respective builds complete.
-Note that this can differ from the order in which the pushes occurred.
+If this situation occurs, the different versions of your app deploy to Heroku in the order in which their respective builds complete.
+This order can differ from the order in which the pushes occurred.

-For example, consider two builds, A and B. If Build B starts after Build A but finishes before it, Heroku will deploy Build B first.
-Then, when Build A eventually completes, Heroku will deploy it, replacing Build B.
+For example, consider two builds, A and B. If Build B starts after Build A but finishes before it, Heroku deploys Build B first.
+Then, when Build A eventually completes, Heroku deploys it, replacing Build B.

-By default, Heroku uses HTTP as its Git transport.
-The Heroku CLI will automatically place credentials in the
+Heroku uses HTTPS as its Git transport (the SSH transport is not supported).
+The Heroku CLI automatically places credentials in the

 .netrc file on

 heroku login.
-The Git client uses cURL when interacting with HTTP remotes, and cURL will use the credentials from the
+The Git client uses cURL when interacting with HTTP(S) remotes, and cURL uses the credentials from the

 .netrc file.
-See the Authentication section and the CLI authentication article for details.
+See the CLI authentication article for details.

-If, for any reason, you authenticate to the Git service with incorrect credentials, you’ll get this error:
+If you authenticate to the Git service with incorrect credentials, you get this error:

 remote: !
 WARNING: remote: !
 Do not authenticate with username and password using git. remote: !
 Run `heroku login` to update your credentials, then retry the git command. remote: !
 See documentation for details: https://devcenter.heroku.com/articles/git#http-git-authentication

-If you’re using other Git clients, such as EGit or Tower, configure them to use an empty string for username (or any string you like – it’s ignored) and your account API key for password.
-The API key is available in the CLI and in Dashboard.
+If you’re using other Git clients, such as EGit or Tower, configure them to use an empty string for username and your account API key for password.
+The API key is available in the CLI and in the dashboard.

-To reset/purge an app’s Heroku Git repository, use the heroku-repo CLI plugin:
+To reset or purge an app’s Heroku Git repository, use the heroku-repo CLI plugin:

 $ heroku plugins:install heroku-repo $ heroku repo:reset --app appname

-Resetting the Git repository will delete all source code and Git history, so make sure you have another copy of the repository first.
+Resetting the Git repository deletes all source code and Git history, so make sure you have another copy of the repository first.

-After reducing the size of your repository locally, you will need to reset the app’s Git repository before pushing it to Heroku again.
+After reducing the size of your repository locally, you must reset the app’s Git repository before pushing it to Heroku again.

 To protect the Git service, Heroku imposes certain limits on Git repository use and content size.

-Users are limited to a rolling window of 75 Git requests per hour, per user, per app.
-Once this limit is reached, Git requests are denied until request levels drop below the limit for a few minutes, with the error message:
+Heroku limits users to a rolling window of 75 Git requests per hour, per user, per app.
+After reaching this limit, Heroku denies Git requests until request levels drop below the limit for a few minutes.
+You see an error message like: